 Madame Tussauds (Baker Street – Bakerloo and Jubilee Lines)

-The London Dungeon (London Bridge – Northern Line)
+The London Dungeon (Waterloo – Northern Line)

 You could also enquire about bookings for the Theatres in the West End, many have last minute special offers.